nguyen-nguyen-06/githubPlayground/README.md

 ## Some useful things when using git

 1) Have a repository:
-Follows: create a folder to work with, git clone, git add . (this is to tell git to keep track changes in all the directory), git commit (suggest change, usually need authors of the change git config user.name ot user.email), If I am the owner of the repository: git push (make change in the branch).
+Follows: create a folder to work with, git clone, git add . (this is to tell git to keep track changes in all the directory), git commit -m "some message" (suggest change, usually need authors of the change git config user.name ot user.email), If I am the owner of the repository: git push (make change in the branch).
 2) Does not have a repository but have a folder
-Follows: Create one, git init ( to create a .git file that keep track the change of the files), git add ., git commit, git remote add origin <URL of the repository> (because commit is the update the change in local machine not on github.
-Since we have not connect the folder with any of the repository we have to add this line), git remote -v(to check), git push.
+Follows: Create one, git init ( to create a .git file that keep track the change of the files), git add ., git commit -m "", git remote add origin <URL of the repository> (because commit is the update the change in local machine not on github.
+Since we have not connect the folder with any of the repository we have to add this line), git remote -v(to check the connection), git push

 ## Some useful things on terminal